adityaxdiwakar/stella/README.md

 Stella | Discord Bot
 ----

-Stella is a Discord Bot intended for the Stock Market Live Chat, it uses a combination of charting and statistical sources in order to provide quick and referencable data to the members of the server.
-For all questions and inquiries, feel free to contact ``@aditya#1337`` on Discord or email me ``aditya@diwakar.io``.

-## Documentation

-### Ping command

-Our ping command is quite simple, run it using ``?ping``.
-You will be returned a simple response with the roundtrip time for the WS/API timing.
-This is extraneous and used to measure the health of the Bot/Discord servers.

-### Charting commands for equities

-The charting command is encompassed in ``?c``.

-#### Level System

-The bot is equipped with a simple "level" system for the charting command:

-0. 1 Minute Intraday
-1. 3 Minute Intraday
-2. 5 Minute Intraday
-3. 15 Minute Intraday
-4. 30 Minute Intraday
-5. Daily
-6. Weekly
-7. Monthly

-These numbers can be appended to the command above, for example: ``?c2`` will bring up a 5 minute intraday chart.

-By default, ``?c`` brings up a daily chart.

-### Charting commands for futures

-The charting command for futures is encompassed in ``?f``.

-#### Level System

-The bot is equipped with a simple "level" system for the charting command:

-1. 5 Minute
-2. Hourly
-3. Daily
-4. Weekly
-5. Monthly

-These numbers can be appended to the command above, for example: ``?f2`` will bring up a daily futures chart.

-By default, ``?f`` brings up a 5 minute chart.

-#### Usage

-Use the command as: ``?f<level> <futures ticker>``.
-If the level is blank, the default will be used.
-Refer to the levels from above.
+Stella is a Discord Bot intended to provide access to financial data through open and closed source tools provided by third-parties and Aditya Diwakar as well.
+This bot is intended to be used in the ``Wall St. Community`` server but has been introduced in numerous servers since then.
+This bot is written in Golang and is currently on-going a full migration from the previous Python version.

 ## Support

-Support for this bot is provided, please open a GitHub issue or contact me through Discord (``aditya#1337``) or email (``aditya@diwakar.io``).
+Support for this bot is provided, please open a GitHub issue or contact me through Discord (``aditya#0001``) or email (``aditya@diwakar.io``)./

 ## Contribution